Schedule

 Snack

-During Snack Time, we serve up to three nutritious components: milk (whole and 1%), a protein and/or a whole grain, and a fruit or vegetable.
-Before enjoying their snacks, the children will wash up from playing outdoors, ensuring they are clean and ready to eat.
-This time provides a healthy and balanced break in their day, supporting their growth and development.
-We also fit a read aloud session into this time as well, enriching their snack break with engaging stories and fostering a love for reading.
+During Snack Time at our in-home daycare in Lubbock, Texas, children are served up to three nutritious components: milk (whole or 1%), a protein and/or whole grain, and a fruit or vegetable.
+Before snack, children wash their hands after outdoor play to ensure they are clean and ready to eat.
+Snack Time provides a healthy, balanced break in the day that supports growth and energy needs.
+We also include a read-aloud during this block, enriching the routine with engaging stories and encouraging a growing love for reading.

 10:45 am